-Those who argue that Kashmir is really the Valley of Kashmir and that Kashmiris are really the ethnic Kashmiris of the Valley are engaged in deliberate disinformation.
+Those who argue that ‘Kashmir’ is really the Valley of Kashmir and that ‘Kashmiris’ are really the ethnic Kashmiris of the Valley are engaged in deliberate disinformation.
 They want you to think that they are making ethno-linguistic claims about the people we call “Kashmiris” but they are actually making political claims about the territory we call “Kashmir”.
 Historically, Kashmir has always been much larger than the Valley of Kashmir.
-The actual Mughal Subah of Kashmir included many areas of ‘Kashmir’ that transcended the Valley of Kashmir.
-Rajouri in Indian Jammu, Kotli in ‘A’JK, ‘Chibhal’, Uri, Karna, Muzaffarabad, and many other areas, were all historically part of Kashmir Subah.
+The actual Mughal Province of Kashmir included many areas of the ancient ‘Kashmir’ region that transcended the natural borders of Kashmir Valley, a geological landmass.
+Rajouri in Indian Jammu, Kotli in ‘Azad’ Kashmir, ‘Chibhal’ (between the rivers Jhelum and Chenab), Uri, Karna, Muzaffarabad and many other areas, were all historically part of Kashmir Subah.

-Languages and cultures have always evolved from other languages and cultures.
+In this respect, languages and cultures have evolved from other languages and cultures.
 Ancient peoples similarly lived in diverse ethnic regions and had common ancestors, and they did not lay claim to their ‘territories’ because of origin-myths.
-To say ‘X’, ‘Y’, and ‘Z’ [‘ethnic group’] has always lived in ‘X’, ‘Y’ and ‘Z’ [region], to the exclusion of all others, for thousands of years is to engage in a sordid form of sophistry for purely political reasons.
-Such claims have been rejected by cultural anthropologists, linguists, historians, population geographers, and this holds even more true for the erroneous claim that the only ‘true’ and ‘authentic’ Kashmiris are those in, or from, the Valley of Kashmir.
+To say ‘X’, ‘Y’, and ‘Z’ [‘ethnic group’] has always lived in ‘X’, ‘Y’ and ‘Z’ [region] to the exclusion of all others for thousands of years is to engage in a sordid form of sophistry politically.
+Such claims have been rejected by cultural anthropologists, linguists, historians, population geographers, and most importantly genuine democrats.
+This holds even more true for the erroneous claim that the only ‘true’ and ‘authentic’ Kashmiris are those in, or from, the Valley of Kashmir.

-Thus the ‘interest groups’ and ‘lobbies’ who argue vociferously that Kashmir means the Valley of Kashmir, and that this particular region of some 2500 square miles (at its largest breadth) belongs to a disproportionately small population of indigenous Hindu Pandits (200 – 400 thousand people) are peddling disinformation when they maintain this position to the exclusion of all the other inhabitants (more than 16 million people) of this diverse ethnic and cultural region of some 85000 square miles.
-They are using origin-myths that have been flatly rejected by historians and cultural anthropologists in particular, and experts in general who have studied ethno-nationalistic claims.
+Thus the ‘interest groups’ and ‘lobbies’ who argue vociferously that Kashmir means the Valley of Kashmir, and that this particular region of some 2500 square miles (at its largest breadth) belongs to a disproportionately small population of indigenous Hindu Pandits (two hundred – four hundred thousand people) are peddling disinformation when they maintain this position to the exclusion of all the other inhabitants (more than 16 million people) of an incredibly diverse ethnic and cultural region of some 85000 square miles.
+They are using origin-myths that have been flatly rejected by historians, political scientists and cultural anthropologists in particular, and experts in general, who have studied ethno-nationalistic claims and have concluded such claims to be propagandistic in nature.

 The ‘Kashmir’ label internationally has always meant the divided State of Jammu and Kashmir since the very beginning of the hostilities between India and Pakistan.
-A simple perusal of newspaper articles throughout this timeline and even before, would expose the farce of those who want to somehow re-write history to further their own skewed political narratives.
+The Kashmir Conflict is a territorial conflict between two countries excluding the natives of the region.
+A simple perusal of maps, encyclopaedia posts, newspaper articles throughout this timeline and even before, would expose the farce of those who want to somehow re-write history to further their own skewed political narratives.

 Examples of how the word ‘Kashmir’ is used internationally